Website Manager

 All bats must be USA Baseball certified.
 USSSA bats of any kind are not permitted.
 Making sure bats are compliant is the responsibility of the coach.
 If a player steps into the box with an illegal bat, he will be automatically called out.

-Double steals are allowed, but they count as two stolen bases on the team’s allotment.
+Double steals/double WP and PB advancements are allowed, but they count as two stolen bases on the team’s allotment.

-If a stolen base is attempted after a team has reached its limit, the defensive team has the option to re-do the pitch and the runner will automatically return to the base he began, or can take the result of a batted ball in play.
+If a stolen base is attempted after a team has reached its limit, the defensive team has the option to re-do the pitch and the runner will automatically return to the base he began, or can take the result of pitch/batted ball in play.

 No delayed steals.
 No stealing of home.